Ex-Deutsche Bank employees say bank hid $12 bln in losses - FT

 "The allegations of financial misstatements, which are more than two and one-half years old and were publicly reported in June 2011, have been the subject of a careful and thorough investigation, and they are wholly unfounded," Renee Calabro, a spokeswoman at Deutsche Bank, told Reuters in an email.

-She dismissed the report on Wednesday evening, saying that all "valuations and financial reporting were proper".
-(Reporting By Dasha Afanasieva; Editing by Stacey Joyce)
+She dismissed the report on Tuesday evening, saying that all "valuations and financial reporting were proper".
+(Reporting By Dasha Afanasieva)